 (B.A. and B.Ed.)
 History and English, Lakehead University, 2005–2010

 Wiseman, Matthew S. Frontier Science: A History of Cold War Research in Northern Canada.
-(Manuscript under contact).
+(Manuscript under contact; currently in peer review).

 Wiseman, Matthew S. “Unlocking the ‘Eskimo Secret’: Defence Science in the Cold War Canadian Arctic, 1947–1954,” Journal of the Canadian Historical Association 26, no. 1 (2015): 191–233.
 Backdated and published July 2016.